suraj-996/Product-Rest-API/README.md

 # REST API for Ecommerce Website.

-* We have developed this REST API for an Ecommerce Website.
+* I have developed this REST API for an Ecommerce Website.
 This API performs all the fundamental CRUD operations of any Ecommerce Website. platform with user validation at every step.

 ## Tech Stack